 Bob Curnow (born in Easton, PA) was a trombonist with The Stan Kenton Orchestra, touring all of the United States, Great Britain, Scotland and Wales (1963).
 He was a member of the last "Mellophonium Band".
 In 1973, he began a four-year stint as the A & R Director, arranger, composer, record producer and general manager for Kenton's Creative World Records.
 He produced over 30 LPs for Kenton, and his arrangements and compositions can be heard on six Stan Kenton albums.

-Curnow had the great honor of being inducted into the Hall of Fame of the International Association of Jazz Education in January, 1999.
+Curnow was inducted into the Hall of Fame of the International Association of Jazz Education in January, 1999.
 Also in that Hall of Fame are Louis Armstrong, Stan Kenton, Duke Ellington, Count Basie, Maynard Ferguson, Woody Herman, Billy Taylor, and Benny Carter among others.